 Book 2: Tradition and Dissent Tradition is a widely used word, particularly in academic contexts, but what do we mean by it?
 Why is it important to an understanding of the arts?
 What does it mean to dissent from tradition?
 This book provides some answers while extending the range of your skills.
 We begin with Laches, the work of the ancient Greek philosopher Plato, which raises questions about how reliable tradition is as a source of knowledge.
 This is followed by discussion of tradition in relation to poetry, centred on an attractive anthology of poems about animals.
 Linked chapters explore religious dissent in England (including the cataclysmic story of the Reformation in England), and the gothic revival of the nineteenth century, concentrating on the work of the revolutionary architect Augustus Pugin.
 Ideas of tradition underpin the formation of nation states: by looking at the invention of tradition in Ireland, you’ll examine this historical process in action.
 Finally, you’ll listen to the string quartets of the controversial Soviet composer Dmitri Shostakovich, which raise fascinating questions about the importance of tradition to music and the extent that musical works might act as a form of political dissent.

-This is a key introductory Level 1 course.
-Level 1 courses provide core subject knowledge and study skills needed for both higher education and distance learning, to help you progress to courses at Level 2.
+This is a key introductory Level 1 module.
+Level 1 modules provide core subject knowledge and study skills needed for both higher education and distance learning, to help you progress to modules at Level 2.

-Successful completion of this course will equip you to go on to Voices and texts (A150), Making sense of things: an introduction to material culture (A151) or any of the more specialised Level 2 arts courses.
+Successful completion of this module will equip you to go on to Voices and texts (A150), Making sense of things: an introduction to material culture (A151) or any of the more specialised Level 2 arts modules.
 By the end of AA100 you will be expected to be working successfully at the level required of first-year undergraduate students.

-If you have registered for the course and would like to prepare before the course start, see our Getting ready for AA100 website.
+If you have registered for the module and would like to prepare before the module start, see our Getting ready for AA100 website.